 - Parsley - fresh chopped, optional to taste

-- Green onions - fresh chopped, optional to taste
+- Green onion - fresh chopped, optional to taste

 - Cilantro - fresh chopped, stems removed, optional to taste

 - Make sure the fish is as fresh as possible!
 Once you’ve got your fresh fish back home, ice it down.
 Place it in the freezer or on ice for just a bit (enough to be firm, but NOT freeze).
 This will make it easier to work with later.

 - Remove the skin and bones from the fish, as well as the bloodline before cutting it up.
 The bloodline is the dark red portion of the fillet; if left on the fillet, your ceviche will have a very fishy flavour.